First ladies and gentlemen of Nicaragua: Recent history

 The daughters of several presidents have assumed the role of first lady or acting first lady in recent decades.
 From 1990 until 1997, the government of President Violeta Chamorro, Nicaragua's first female president, designated her daughter, Cristiana Chamorro Barrios, in the role of first lady.
 Violeta Chamorro's husband, Pedro Joaquín Chamorro Cardenal, had been murdered in 1978 before she became president.

 Likewise, former President Arnoldo Alemán was a widower and unmarried when he was inaugurated in January 1997.
 His daughter, María Dolores Alemán Cardinel, served as First Lady of Nicaragua from January 1997 until October 1999 under her father.
-In October 1999, President Alemán married María Fernanda Flores Lanzas, who assumed the role of first lady.
+In October 1999, President Alemán married María Fernanda Flores Lanzas, who then assumed the role of first lady.